METS-Programme/ugandaemr-usermanual/reporting_cohort_builder.md

 Step 5: Click on the **Search** button to show the number of patient that match the specified programme enrollment criteria.

+**How to query OpenMRS database using Drug order Information**

+OPENMRS DOES NOT CURRENTLY SUPPORT DRUG ORDERS.